JamieBort/JamieBort/administrative/otherVersions/README.md

 # otherVersions

-**NOTE:** the root readme file for this directory is one directory up, outside of the repo.

 ## Purpose

 To house various version of the README file as I brainstorm and hone the finished product.